 Two points I want to make right at the beginning of this article: I am NOT a marine electrician and this article is NOT intended to provide all the answers you may need on the topic of inverters.
-It’s designed to be an introductory article, and yes, in places I have deliberately kept the explanation simple and not discussed all the possible variations.
+It’s designed to be an introductory article.
+And yes, in places I have deliberately kept the explanation simple and not discussed all the possible variations.
 The goal is to keep it non-techie!

 Note that some of the most important things to know are at the bottom of this article, so if you’re considering purchasing an inverter, be sure to read the final few sections.
 I don’t recommend any specific models, for two reasons: everyone’s needs are different, and models are constantly changing.